Higher-rank instantons sheaves on Fano threefolds: Fano threefolds with curvilinear Kuznetsov component

 \subsection{Reminders about Fano threefolds with curvilinear Kuznetsov component}

-We recall that the Kuznetsov component $\Ku(X)$ can be thought of as the "non-trivial" component of $\calo(q_X)^{\perp}$ (or equivalently as the "non-trivial" component of $^{\perp}\calo(-q_X))$.
-For $X$ belonging to the list above presented, we indeed have that $\calo(q_X)^{\perp}=\langle \Ku(X), \calf \rangle$ for $\calf$ an exceptional bundle in $D^b(X)$ and $\Ku(X)$ an indecomposable triangulated category.
+We recall that the Kuznetsov component $\Ku(X)$ can be thought of as the "non-trivial" component of $\cccO_{X}(q_X)^{\perp}$, or equivalently of ${}^{\perp}\cccO_{X}(-q_X))$.
+If $X$ is a threefold of one of the types mentioned at the beginning of this section, we have that $\cccO_{X}(q_X)^{\perp}=\langle \Ku(X), \calf \rangle$ where $\calf$ is an exceptional bundle and $\Ku(X)$ is an indecomposable triangulated category.
 This situation is quite different from the case when $H^3(X)=0$, where $\Ku(X)$ is strongly generated by a full exceptional collection, we will treat this other case further on.

-It turns out that the curve $\Gamma$ is identified with a certain moduli space of vector bundles on $X$.
-This moduli space is fine and admits a universal bundle $\cale\in \Coh(X\times \Gamma)$.
+It turns out that the curve $\Gamma$ is identified with a certain fine moduli space of vector bundles on $X$.
+This moduli space is fine and admits a universal bundle $\cale$ on $X\times \Gamma$.
+So, we will implicitly identify points of $\Gamma$ with vector bundles from that moduli space without further mention.
 The equivalence $D^b(\Gamma)\to \Ku(X)$ is induced by a Fourier-Mukai functor having $\cale$ as kernel:

-The functor $\Phi$ is fully faithfull and admits a left and a right adjoint $\Phi^{*}, \ \Phi^{!}$ defined as follows:
+The functor $\Phi$ is fully faithful and admits a left and a right adjoint $\Phi^{*}, \ \Phi^{!}$ defined as follows:

 The equivalence $\Phi:D^b(\Gamma)\to \Ku(X)$ gives rise to the following decomposition of $D^b(X):$